cce-bigdataintro-1160/CEBD-1160-fall-2019-site/2-bash.md

 4. Print this file in your screen using `cat` now use the `less` command.
 5. Print this file last 5 lines save the output to train_tail.csv
 6. Print only the lines 3 to 5 of the file?
+7. Fetch the file `remorquages.csv` from the API as indicated [in this link](https://github.com/cce-bigdataintro-1160/CEBD-1160-fall-2019-code/blob/master/class2-notebook/4-advanced_shell_commands.sh)
-7. Can you explain the command `grep John remorquages.csv | wc -l` and why would you use it?
+8. Can you explain the command `grep John remorquages.csv | wc -l` and why would you use it?
-8. Split the train.csv file in multiple files with 20 lines each.
+9. Split the train.csv file in multiple files with 20 lines each.

 ### Final notes on Linux and Shell
 * Let's review what we've learned today